 - Airbus 350 is an excellent plane; low air pressure and quiet cabin makes the travel more comfortable

 - Relatively good seat, but a bit narrow foot space

 - Limited storage options

 - Food was ok, compared to standard short-distance flight

 How does Finnair A350 compare against other Finnair planes?
-Check out all our Finnair business class reviews.
+Check out our other Finnair business class reviews:

 - Review: Finnair (A350-900) Business Class from Bangkok to Helsinki